La Llorona—or the crying woman—may be the most famous Mexican myth. Find out the story behind the tale here.

-All in all, “Vencer el desamor” does a good job of bringing up subjects that had been previously omitted from telenovelas.
-However, at times, it seems that the soap opera still strays from certain themes and prefers to stick to traditional values.
+“Vencer el desamor” (Overcoming Hearbreak) does a good job of bringing up subjects previously omitted from telenovelas.
+But at times, it seems to revert to traditional values.

 Forty-one years ago, John Lennon was shot by a deranged fan outside of the Dakota Building (his home in New York City).
 The event shocked the entire world.
 In order to honor his life and legacy, I invite you to read ten intriguing facts about the founder of the Beatles.